APPIC Program Match Number 228711

 - Applicants have proposed their dissertation prior to the application deadline

 After written application materials have been reviewed, selected applicants will be interviewed by the CAPS Training Committee.
-All applicants will be notified by December 14, 2018 if they have been selected for an interview.
-Interviews are conducted via Skype.
-All interviews will be conducted between December 2018 and January 2019.
-We will hold an open house in January as well.
+All applicants will be notified by December 13, 2020 if they have been selected for an interview.
+Interviews are conducted via Zoom.
+All interviews will be conducted in early January 2020.
+We will hold a virtual open house over Zoom on January 17, 2020.

 Statement on Nondiscrimination